httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-IntegerHeader: 42
 ~~~

-Note that commas in integers are used in this section's prose only for readability; they are not valid in the wire format.
+Note that commas in Integers are used in this section's prose only for readability; they are not valid in the wire format.

 ### Decimals {#decimal}